Uhadi musical bow: The beater

 The beater is called umqungu in isiXhosa, and is made from the tambookie grass, or umfuqa.

 Technique

 The open string is either beaten or pinched (which raises the pitch) with a scraped stick or reed.
 The Uhadi player holds the opening in the calabash towards their chest, opening or closing the hole by moving the calabash away from or towards the chest.
 A more open hole with a larger distance from the chest creates higher audible sounds.
 When the calabash is pressed directly to the chest, the overtones are damped.
-The player usually adjusts her clothing so that the gourd opening faces, and comes into contact with the bare flesh on or above the breast.
+The player usually adjusts their clothing so that the gourd opening faces, and comes into contact with the bare flesh on or above the breast.
 This is done to ensure that the full resonance of the amplified partials which would otherwise be compromised by clothing.

 Uses

 The Uhadi is played for traditional ceremonies including weddings and varies rite of passage ceremonies.
 Uhadi performances customarily take place in the afternoons and evenings, usually indoors.

 There are very few uhadi players in the 21st century, however, acclaimed African musicians like Madosini and Dizu Plaatjies have made uhadi playing an essential aspect of their musical repertoires.

 Contemporary uhadi players write and create their own songs; however, traditional ritual songs are not changed out of respect for their ritual significance.